|New Year's Day||January, Tuesday 1st|

 (I suggest you just check publicholiday.co.nz)

 The only day worth getting up at the crack of dawn for.
-ANZAC day is the 25th of April every year and if it lands on a weekend then once again, this *does not* roll over to a weekday.
+ANZAC day is the 25th of April every year.
+It is also now "Mondayised".
+If it lands on a weekend it will be commemorated on that day, and you get the following Monday off work.

 Well, this isn't *actually* the Queen's birthday but that's okay, we'll have the day off anyway.
-Queen's Birthday holiday is the 1st Monday in June and GBTQ this holiday does roll over to a weekday if it lands on a weekend.
+Queen's Birthday holiday is the 1st Monday in June.

 This non-labouring holiday is the 4th Monday in October so you'll always find it on a Monday.
 Easy!